skjolber/csv-benchmark/README.md

 The project is based on [Gradle].

 # Usage
-Modify the build version to your current snapshot, then run
+Modify the build version to your current snapshot, and potentially change the include expression in [jmh-benchmark/build.gradle](jmh-benchmark/build.gradle) and/or the [CsvParam](jmh-benchmark/src/jmh/java/com/github/skjolber/csv/param/CsvParam.java) to scope your tests.

+Then run

 ```
 ./gradlew clean jmhClasses jmh --info